Old Mackinac Point Lighthouse was built in Mackinaw

 aid no longer necessary.
 Today the lighthouse is part Mackinac State Historic

-Parks and is open for tours in from early May through early October.
-There
+Parks and is open for tours in the late spring through fall.

 Straits of Mackinac lighthouses